copvampire/Wooting-Game-Detection/README.md

 ## Requested features and planned features:
 A UI where you can assign profile numbers to games, change it on the fly.
+Fix the Chrome, Spotify or Discord name change bug.

+### KNWON BUGS
+1. Does not like Chrome, Spotify or Discord (due to name changes)